patrickjmcgoldrick/Cpp_MissleCommand_Game/README.md

 * * updates game elements, (game.cpp Update method calls Update on game objects)
 * * cleans up destroyed elements (game.cpp has two cleanup methods to wipe out destroyed objects)
 * * then renders the resulting object to the game screen (render.cpp draws objects)
-#### Gameplay:
-* Click with the mouse to fire defensive missles at the incoming missles
-* Missles will fire from the surface and explode at the point you clicked.
-If you can get the incoming missle into the explosion, it will destroy the incoming missle.
-* 25 points for every missle you destroy
-* In the long run, the game will have levels.
-Bonus points will be awarded at the end of every level, for each city still standing and each missle not used.
-#### Goal:
-* Protect the cities.
-When your 6 cities are gone, the game is over.

 ### Compiling And Testing
 * The submission must compile and run.